-One of the major ways to prevent yourself from identity theft is to keep your electronic information safe.
+One of the major ways to avoid identity theft is to keep your electronic information safe.
 Fraudsters try to steal your personal information by hacking your system or accessing your information from a public or official computer.
 They use this information for their personal benefits.
 Here are a few ways to avoid identity theft.

 If you fill your tax returns online you should keep the following precautions in mind: